SinaRampe/multiple_pdf_chatbot/README.md

    OPENAI_API_KEY=<your_key>
    ```

-6. Create a Pinecone account at [https://www.pinecone.io/](https://www.pinecone.io/), if you haven't already.

-7. Create a new index in Pinecone with the following settings:

-   - Name: Replace `INDEX_NAME` in `const.py` with your chosen name for the index.
-   - Dimension: `1536`
-   - Distance: `euclidean`

-8. Update `INDEX_NAME` in `const.py` with your Pinecone Index Name.
+   You also need to replace `INDEX_NAME` in `const.py` with your Pinecone Index Name.

-9. Run the application:
+8. Run the application:

    ```
    python app.py